 Benefits of Chemical Analyses:

->> Improved waste management: Chemical data enables informed decision-making throughout the waste management chain, leading to safer, more efficient, and sustainable practices.
+-Improved waste management: Chemical data drives informed decisions for safer, more efficient, and sustainable waste practices.

->> Reduced environmental impact: Accurate characterization helps minimize the release of pollutants into the environment from improper waste handling or disposal.
+-Environmental impact: Accurate characterization reduces pollutant release from improper waste disposal.

->> Resource conservation: By facilitating resource recovery from waste, chemical analyses contribute to a more circular economy and reduced reliance on virgin resources.
+-Resource conservation: Chemical analysis aids resource recovery, supporting a circular economy and less reliance on virgin resources.

-Division of Chemical Reaction Engineering & Catalysis
+Division of CRE & Catalysis

-1. Kinetics & Dynamics of Chemical & Biochemical Processes.
+1. Kinetics & Dynamics of C&B Processes.

 2. Molecular Mass Transport phenomena.